 - You must not drive if you do not have a current, valid car licence. - You must have motor vehicle insurance to cover you if you drive a car. - If you are involved in an accident, then do not leave the scene of the accident.
-Phone your host parent/s, the Homestay Coordinator or the ETC emergency phone.
+You may phone the ETC urgent assistance phone to let them know what has happened.
+Homestay students can phone their homestay host/s or the Homestay Coordinator.
 They will tell you what to do and come to help you if they can. - If you are at fault in an accident you may be expected to pay the insurance excess.
 This could be \$1,000 or more.
-If you do not have insurance this could be many thousands.
+If you do not have insurance this could be many thousands of dollars. - Insurance will not cover the accident if you have been drinking or if your car does not have a valid WOF or registration sticker.